amslivar/AmBe_GeSim_GammaNeutron/README.md

 # AmBe_GeSim

-AmBe simulations in UA's GeIII detector based on GeSim code by Raymond Tsang, rhmtsang@gmail.com.
+AmBe simulations in UA's GeIII detector based on GeSim code by Raymond Tsang.
 Read https://github.com/rhmtsang/GeSim/blob/master/README.md for more information about GeSim.

 Prerequisite: Geant 4.10.04.p02 and ROOT 5.34/07 (later versions are ok)